Alugibihl/Capstone/NEWFORKDINESREADME.md

 # Getting Started

-To get started with Query, you will need to have Python 3.9.4 and Node.js installed on your machine.
+To get started with The New Fork Dines, you will need to have Python 3.9.4 and Node.js installed on your machine.
 Once you have these installed, follow the steps below:

 1. Clone the repository: